jembi/openhim-console/README.md

 ```
 {
   "protocol": "https",
-  "host": "localhost", // change this to the hostname for your OpenHIM-core server (This hostname _MUST_ be publically acessible)
+  "host": "localhost", // change this to the hostname for your OpenHIM-core server (This hostname _MUST_ be publically accessible)
   "port": 8080, // change this to the API port of the OpenHIM-core server, default is 8080
   "title": "OpenHIM Admin Console", // You may change this to customise the title of the OpenHIM-console instance
   "footerTitle": "OpenHIM Administration Console", // You may change this to customise the footer of the OpenHIM-console instance